 Collecting, analyzing, packaging and selling consumer information is nothing new.
 Information/Data brokers have been around for a long time.
 However, the speed and extent of data collection has certainly increased due to the advent of the internet, social media and the “always online” culture.

 Currently there is no Federal law that allows consumers to either see, correct or opt out of information compiled by data brokers.
 However, if the data broker engages in activity that causes it to become a Credit Reporting Agency (CRA), then consumers gain certain rights under the Fair Credit Reporting Act.

-The recent data breaches within the information/data broker business emphasize the need to understand how and what information is collected.
+The recent data breaches within the information/data broker business emphasize the need to understand how data brokers collect information.
+And, what information is collected.
 While it’s true that you may have little control over how your information is used, learning how it is obtained may affect the choices you make.
 If you are curious about how you may unknowingly give away information during a typical day, then please watch this video provided by The Federal Trade Commission.

 Sharing Information: A Day in Your Life.
 Original Source: YouTube